flengure/columnizer/README.md

 # FMT

 `fmt` is a command-line utility for formatting text and tables.
-It offers various formatting options such as cleaning input text, aligning text, wrapping text to specified widths, truncating text, and checking if text is numeric or hexadecimal.
+It offers various formatting options such as cleaning input text, aligning text, wrapping text to specified widths, truncating text, checking if text is numeric or hexadecimal, and formatting tables.

 ## Features